Newcrest Orange Challenge

 Things to see

 If you just want to kick back and enjoy the surroundings before or after Newcrest Orange Challenge, you’re in the right place.
-The region is visually stunning (despite the extended drought in Central West NSW), and there’s plenty of postcard-perfect places to visit while in town.
+The region is visually stunning and has been described as “a photographers dream in Spring.”
+Check out just some of the postcard-perfect places to visit while in town.

 Orange’s Botanical Gardens sprawl out across 17 hectares, scattered with impressive native and exotic plant collections.
 There’s also picnic areas, playgrounds and plenty of space to stop and smell the flowers (literally).